-Through a grant funded initiative (Pit Stop), we have spayed/neutered over 800 dogs in 2012, 2013, 2014, 2015, 2016, and 2017 in the city of Lubbock.
+Through a grant funded initiative (Pit Stop), we have spayed/neutered over 800 dogs each year since 2012 in the city of Lubbock.
 We hope to continue these services.
 At Pit Stop we also provide education regarding spay/neuter, anti-chaining, and responsible ownership.
 There is still a significant need for this initiative in our community.
 The number of pit bulls euthanized each year at the shelter is heartbreaking.

 Pit bull approximations from the city shelter:

 A huge thank you to our funding partners.
 Pit Stop would not be a success without you!

 We always need help providing free spay/neuter vouchers!
 You can sponsor a voucher for a $100 donation here.
 Thanks for your generosity!